Tell Congress: Save net neutrality

 Congress has the power and the responsibility to right this wrong.
-Thanks to the Congressional Review Act, Congress can review new regulations – in this case, the FCC's Orwellian-sounding “Restoring Internet Freedom” rule – and overrule them by passing a joint resolution of disapproval.3 Republicans in Congress used the process earlier this year when they repealed important broadband privacy protections.
+Thanks to the Congressional Review Act, Congress can review new regulations – in this case, the FCC's Orwellian-sounding “Restoring Internet Freedom” rule – and overrule them by passing a joint resolution of disapproval.3 Republicans in Congress used the process least year when they repealed important broadband privacy protections.
 And in the Senate, even the minority party can force a resolution of disapproval to a vote – making every senator go on the record for or against net neutrality.

 Losing the open internet is particularly harmful for communities of color, who rely on the open internet to organize, create economic opportunity and fight back against oppression.4 More than 80 percent of Americans support net neutrality,5 and more than 1 million people called Congress in the last month alone, asking their representatives to save net neutrality.

 Free speech and civil rights champions throughout history have faced setbacks, but they did not back down.
 The fight for a free and open internet is no different.
 We will continue to fight until we restore the rules that protect the internet as a platform for free speech, organizing, innovation and community building.